 Why a zero-waste restaurant?

+A 100 per cent zero-waste restaurant is one step towards a solution to the plastic crisis.
+Australians produce 70 million tonnes of waste each year.
+This includes 8 million milk bottles per day – numbers that are simply hard to comprehend.
+The world needs to move towards a closed-loop, zero-waste economy – currently, our food becomes less nourishing as our soils are mined, and there are reports of an unprecedented drop in fertility across the western world along with escalating spending on healthcare.
 Zero-waste includes implementing a circular economy model where food scraps and organic waste is fed back to the ground.
 This is incredibly important for the health of our soils, which are depleted in nutrients such as manganese, zinc, magnesium, iron … the list goes on.
 Synthetic fertiliser provides plants with nitrogen, phosphorus, and potassium – but the other many elements that should provide us with sustenance are missing.
 By producing high-quality compost that is rich in nutrients, we can begin to replenish our soils.

 What a zero-waste restaurant involves